HaraldPurnell/BankApp/README.md

 ## Overview

-BankApp is a tool which, once a user has entered a pin number and the last name associated with that pin number, explores some basic features associated with mobile banking such as transferring funds between two accounts and viewing current balance.
+BankApp is a tool created with Java Swing, which, once a user has entered a pin number and the associated last name, explores some basic features associated with mobile banking such as transferring funds between two accounts and viewing current balance.
 All account information is stored in a SQL database.
 Key features include:

     1. A login page that takes a pin number and customer last name as inputs